 - Conventional diamond grinding (CDG) reduces noise from older concrete pavements.

 Next Generation Concrete Surface

-King County installed a section of Next Generation Concrete Surface texturing on both directions of Avondale Road between NE 144th Place and NE 151st Street.
-Noise levels were measured before and after the grinding.
+King County installed a section of NGCS texturing on both directions of Avondale Road between NE 144th Place and NE 151st Street.
 The chart below shows the noise level of the concrete before grinding and up to 13 months after grinding.
 The increase in noise level is attributed to wear from studded tires.

-WSDOT constructed a section of NGCS on I-82, near Sunnyside, Washington in October 2010.
-The chart below shows the noise level of the old concrete before grinding, just after grinding, and almost one year later.
-WSDOT is measuring tire/pavement noise on this section of concrete two times per year.
+WSDOT constructed a section of NGCS on I-82, near Sunnyside, Washington, in October 2010.
+The chart below shows the noise level of the old concrete before grinding and up to 29 months after grinding.
+Conventional diamond grinding (CDG) was used on the remainder of the project.

-The photos below, that were taken approximately one year apart, show the effect of studded tires on the Next Generation Concrete Surface texture.
-The attrition or wearing down of the land area between the grooves leads to the increased noise level for the 2011 reading.
+The photos below that were taken approximately one year apart show the effect of studded tires on the NGCS texture.
+The attrition or wearing down of the flat areas between the grooves is believed to be the cause of the increases in noise levels.